top of page

 Children age up to 7 years*

-70. Model of a monster made from play doh (or similar)
+70. Model of a farm animal made from play doh (or similar)

 Children age 8 to 12 years*